-In September, the President announced that – for the first time in history – the White House would release visitor records.
-Today, the White House releases its largest set of records to date – nearly 120,000 records that were created in December 2009.
-This release brings the grand total of records that this White House has released to well over 250,000 records.
+In September 2009, the President announced that – for the first time in history – the White House would routinely release visitor records.
+Today, the White House releases visitor records that were created in March 2010.
+Today’s release also includes several visitor records created prior to September 16, 2009 that were requested by members of the public during May 2010 pursuant to the White House voluntary disclosure policy.
+This release brings the grand total of records that this White House has released to well over 450,000 records.
 You can view them all in our Disclosures section.

 Norm Eisen is Special Counsel to the President for Ethics and Government Reform

 - Posted byon June 18, 2010 at 1:34 PM EDT

 We are proud to announce today the next step in the President’s efforts to reduce the influence of special interests on the federal government.
 Today, the President signed a memorandum directing agencies in the Executive Branch not to appoint or re-appoint currently-registered federal lobbyists to advisory boards or commissions.
 This directive formalizes an aspiration we first announced last September and that agencies have implemented successfully on a trial basis ever since.

 For too long, lobbyists have wielded disproportionate influence in Washington.
 It’s one thing for lobbyists to represent their clients’ interests in petitions to the government, but it’s quite another, and not appropriate, for lobbyists to hold privileged positions could enable them to advocate for their clients from within the government.
 It was for this reason that the President took steps on his first day in office to close the revolving door through which lobbyists rotated between private industry and full-time executive branch positions.
 Today’s step goes further by barring lobbyist appointments to part-time agency advisory positions.